turbomarko/turbo-drf/README.md

 -   Comes with custom user model ready to go
 -   Optional basic ASGI setup for Websockets
 -   Send emails via [Anymail](https://github.com/anymail/django-anymail) (using [Mailgun](http://www.mailgun.com/) by default or Amazon SES if AWS is selected cloud provider, but switchable)
--   Media storage using Amazon S3 or Google Cloud Storage
+-   Media storage using Amazon S3, Google Cloud Storage or nginx
 -   Docker support using [docker-compose](https://github.com/docker/compose) for development and production (using [Traefik](https://traefik.io/) with [LetsEncrypt](https://letsencrypt.org/) support)
 -   Run tests with unittest or pytest
 -   Customizable PostgreSQL version